frankstepanski/node-express-course/week3/readme.md

 ![users data params](images/browser-user-params.png)

-If you tried to visit **localhost:8000/users/50** in our browser, we would get an error because there is no user with an **id of 50**.
+If you tried to visit **localhost:8000/users/50** in our browser, you would get an error because there is no user with an **id of 50**.

 ![user params error](images/browser-user-error.png)